PhantomMaa/AppActivePro/docs/en/details/developer_guide.md

 ---
 layout: default
-nav_order: 8
+nav_order: 4
 ---
-# Develop Guide(File)
+# Develop Guide(Nacos)

 ---

-## 1. Data Plane
+## A. Data Plane

 ### 1.1 Gateway: Nginx

 **precondition**

--You need your gateway to be implemented based on nginx and have the ability to run lua
+- You need your gateway to be implemented based on nginx and have the ability to run lua

 **Transformation steps**